FedNST: Federated Noisy Student Training for Automatic Speech Recognition: Proposed Approach

 \subsection{Federated Noisy Student Training}

 Algorithm \ref{alg:fedopt_batched} describes training models using \fnst which requires an initial ASR model trained using some labelled data.
-This requirement is supported by several studies~\cite{DBLP:conf/icassp/RosenbergASRP17,DBLP:conf/naacl/BansalKLLG19,DBLP:journals/corr/abs-2104-14297/e2e-sbrain-flower-fl-asr} which discuss the complexity of training modern SotA architectures from scratch with FL.
+This requirement is supported by several studies~\cite{DBLP:conf/icassp/RosenbergASRP17,DBLP:conf/naacl/BansalKLLG19,DBLP:conf/icassp/GaoPZFGBL22} which discuss the complexity of training modern SotA architectures from scratch with FL.

-Thus, a baseline ASR model $\theta_0$ is first trained at a central server using $\mathcal{D}_L$ and the standard training procedure described in \cref{sec:background}.
-Next, the trained model $\theta_0$ is transferred to all participating clients $\mathcal{C}$.
+Thus, following the standard training procedure described in \cref{sec:background}, a baseline ASR model is first trained on a central server using $\mathcal{D}_L$ to produce $\theta_0$.
+Next, the model $\theta_0$ is transferred to all clients $\mathcal{C}$.
 The clients use $\theta_0$ to \textit{pseudo-label} their data $\mathcal{D}^i_U$ via $\pslbl$ (Algorithm \ref{alg:pseudo-label}).
 A language model (LM) $\phi$ is integrated into the ASR model and a beam search~\cite{DBLP:conf/nips/SutskeverVL14} is used to improve the quality of the transcripts.

-With participating clients having their pseudo-labelled data, at each training round $t$, the server transfers it's latest model $\theta_t$ to a randomly sampled fraction of all participating clients $\mathcal{S}_t \subseteq \mathcal{C}$.
+Once all clients $C$ have pseudo-labelled their data, at each FL training round $t$, the server transfers it's latest model $\theta_t$ to a randomly sampled fraction of clients $\mathcal{S}_t \subseteq \mathcal{C}$.
 Next, each $\textit{client } i \in \mathcal{S}_t$ trains on their pseudo-labelled data, generating a new model, $\theta_i$ (see Algorithm~\ref{alg:fedopt_batched}).
 The updated models are then transferred back to the server and aggregated to generate a new global model $\theta_{t+1}$.
 This process is repeated for $T$ rounds or until convergence.
-The optimization procedure, summarized in \cref{alg:fedopt_batched}, is described in detail in~\cref{sec:fedopt}.
+The optimization procedure is described in detail in \cref{sec:fedopt} and summarized in \cref{alg:fedopt_batched}.

 We explore design choices for \fnst which balance model performance and training cost on two fronts: when to pseudo-label and whether to re-use labelled server data.